-PMU event number Event mnemonic Event Name Description 0x0503 SCU_PFTCH_CPU_MATCH Prefetch match, CPU Counts every completed stash transaction originating from a core that is matched by a compatible read request.
-This includes one caused by a stash to the core, before the stash times-out and is allocated into the L3 cache.
-0x0504 SCU_PFTCH_CPU_KILL Prefetch terminate, CPU Counts every killed stash transaction originating from a core that is terminated due to an incompatible match.
-0x0510 SCU_STASH_ICN_ACCESS Stash access, ICN Counts every stash transaction originating from the interconnect.
-0x0511 SCU_STASH_ICN_MISS Stash data miss, ICN Counts every stash transaction originating from the interconnect which utilizes a data pull, or is added to the stash queue and later issues a read.
-0x0512 SCU_STASH_ICN_HIT Stash data hit, ICN Counts every non-invalidating stash transaction originating from the interconnect which hits in the cluster.
-0x0513 SCU_STASH_ICN_MATCH Stash match, ICN Counts every completed stash transaction originating from the interconnect which is matched by a compatible read request.
+PMU event number Event mnemonic Event description 0x0511 SCU_STASH_ICN_MISS Stash data miss, ICN counter.
+Counts every stash transaction originating from the interconnect which utilizes a data pull, or is added to the stash queue and later issues a read.
+0x0512 SCU_STASH_ICN_HIT Stash data hit, ICN counter.
+Counts every non-invalidating stash transaction originating from the interconnect which hits in the cluster.
+0x0513 SCU_STASH_ICN_MATCH Stash match, ICN counter.
+Counts every completed stash transaction originating from the interconnect which is matched by a compatible read request.
 This includes one caused by a stash to the core, before the stash times out and is allocated into the L3 cache.
-0x0514 SCU_STASH_ICN_KILL Stash terminated, ICN Counts every killed stash transaction originating from the interconnect that is terminated due to an incompatible match.
-0×00D0 SCU_HZD_ADDRESS Arbitration hazard, address Counts every flush caused by an address hazard.
+0x0514 SCU_STASH_ICN_KILL Stash terminated, ICN counter.
+Counts every killed stash transaction originating from the interconnect that is terminated due to an incompatible match.
+0x00D0 SCU_HZD_ADDRESS Arbitration hazard, address counter.
+Counts every flush caused by an address hazard.